Does My Child (or do I) Have an Eating Disorder? Signs Not to Ignore

 Current functioning

-Medical monitoring (labs, weight checks, vitals) may be coordinated with a primary care provider.
+Medical monitoring, such as labs, weight checks, and vital signs, may be coordinated with a primary care provider [1,13].

 2. Evidence-Based Therapy

 Treatment is not one-size-fits-all.
-The approach depends on age, diagnosis, and family involvement.
+The approach depends on age, diagnosis, medical stability, and family involvement [1,13].

 Common outpatient approaches include, but are not limited to:

-Family-Based Treatment (FBT) – Often first-line for adolescents.
-Parents take an active role in supporting nutritional restoration.
+Family-Based Treatment (FBT): Often first-line for adolescents with anorexia and supported for adolescent bulimia.
+Parents take an active role in supporting nutritional restoration and interrupting eating disorder behaviors [13,14].

-DBT (Dialectical Behavior Therapy) – Helpful when emotional regulation and impulsivity are major factors.
+DBT: Helpful when emotional regulation, self-harm, or impulsivity are major factors.

 3. Nutritional Support